IDSIA/sacred/config_v2.md

 This handles the case where a configuration value, if not set should be evaluated based on other values present in the config.

-If the `Delayed` object is present even after all overrides from the command lines and other, it is evaluated before starting the Experiment.

 ```python
 import sacred
 from sacred import Parameter, Configuration